Convergence analysis for the Barrett--Garcke--Nurnberg method of transport type for evolving curves: Introduction

 In this paper, we focus on the stability and convergence behavior of the BGN method in the scenarios where flows are dominated by transport.
 To be more precise, we are interested in the case where a closed curve $\Gamma(t)$ in $\R^2$ is evolving under an arbitrarily prescribed background velocity field $u(x,t)$ in $\R^2\times [0, T]$.
 We denote the parameterized flow map along $u$ by $X(t):\Gamma(0)\rightarrow \Gamma(t)$, which satisfies the velocity equation

 with the initial condition $X(x, 0) = x$ for $x\in \Gamma(0)$.

-The evolution equation \eqref{eq:evol} plays a crucial role in numerous applications, including solving: the evolution of a surface or bulk domain with a moving boundary using the arbitrary Lagrangian–Eulerian (ALE) methods \cite{ER15, ER21, NF99, LS21, LXY23, RWX23}; moving interface problem driven by curvature quantities \cite{Fu20, Hysing09, BGN15a, BGN15b, BGN16, DLY22}; PDE-constrained shape optimization \cite{GLR24}; fluid-structure interactions \cite{Richter17}.
+The evolution equation \eqref{eq:evol} plays a crucial role in numerous applications, especially the sharp interface models, where the evolution of the interface is determined by a nonlinear coupling of bulk and interface dynamics.
+This includes problems of solving: the evolution of a surface or bulk domain with a moving boundary using the arbitrary Lagrangian–Eulerian (ALE) methods \cite{ER15, ER21, NF99, LS21, LXY23, RWX23}; moving interface problem driven by curvature quantities \cite{Fu20, Hysing09, BGN15a, BGN15b, BGN16, DLY22}; PDE-constrained shape optimization \cite{GLR24}; fluid-structure interactions \cite{Richter17}.
 Therefore, developing robust and convergent discretization methods for \eqref{eq:evol} is highly desirable.

 The parametric finite element approach to geometric flows was first introduced in Dziuk's seminal paper \cite{Dziuk1990a} and has been further developed over the years \cite{Deckelnick2005, Dziuk2013b, KLL19, Dem09, BGN2007JCP, BGN2008JCP}.
 The idea of the parametric finite element method is to use vector-valued finite element functions to track the graph of a surface within its ambient geometry.
 Since we are primarily concerned about the graph rather than the trajectory, there is an additional degree of freedom to choose the tangential velocity.
 By choosing a suitable tangential velocity, the finite element mesh can maintain high quality during long-term simulations.
 Such tangential smoothing velocities can be constructed by minimizing the deformation rate functional $\int_\Gamma |\nabla_\Gamma v|^2$ (see \cite{BGN2007JCP, BGN2008JCP, BL24, BGN_survey}), minimizing the deformation functional $\int_\Gamma |\nabla_\Gamma X|^2$ (see \cite{DL24}), and reparametrization \cite{Elliott-Fritz-2017, Bartels13, KMS24, MMNI16, MRI21, TRM18, VRBZ11}.
 Improvements in nodal distribution can also be achieved by prescribing the tangential velocity \cite{ES12, EV15, Morigi10} or by considering the equilibrium of a spring model \cite{Kovacs19}.